timoles/bachelor-arbeit/README.md

 * need to readd lua interpreter in own transport, then need to rewrite recieve and send functions to encode and decode (and need to add lua in ruby)

+* Minimize LUA

+* port to 32 bit

+* test on multiple different windows versions

+* does malleable work with wininet transport?

+* check all mallocs, realloc, ... if out of memory is properly handled!!!

+* remove unused includes and defines

+* Es gibt einen ort wo cases gecheckt werden (malleable hat 0x28), wie wo wird das verwendet?

+* Implement the error handling we didn't copy (from server_transport_winhttp_malleable read_response rewrite)

+* Check behaviour if wrong packages are incoming

+* checkup on the holy if statement (within the malleable transport, the if statement which does crash the create_transport() if it's not there)

+* Impelment set lua script in transport

+* Code cleanup on reading

 # Bisherige Schritte

 1. Basic functionality Extension zum laufen gebracht